jmpa-io/paramstore/README.md

 # paramstore

-A lightweight abstraction for AWS Paramstore.
+A lightweight Go abstraction over AWS SSM Parameter store.

+## TODO

+add a release mech to push a new version out.